 - 1. An amount that is not in dispute (“Undisputed Amount”) cannot be withheld for any reason (including without limitation when that amount is on an invoice together with a Disputed Amount).

 - 3. Billing Enquiries and Complaints are not Billing Disputes and do not trigger the Billing Dispute Procedure.
-Billing Enquiries should be directed to email@example.com– while Complaints are dealt with under the Maru Telecoms Complaints Handling Procedure.
+Billing Enquiries should be directed to email@example.com– while Complaints are dealt with under the Maru Africa Complaints Handling Procedure.

-- 4. Maru Telecoms reserves the right to adjust service charges at their sole discretion.
+- 4. Maru Africa reserves the right to adjust service charges at their sole discretion.
 Price changes shall be based on a combination of CPI and electronic communications industry pricing / rate adjustments.
 Existing Customers will receive 30 days written notice relating to any price adjustments for any such services offered.

-- 5. In the event of a dispute between Maru Telecoms and the Customer, the Customer is obliged to continue paying the charges as they become due and payable in terms of this agreement.
+- 5. In the event of a dispute between Maru Africa and the Customer, the Customer is obliged to continue paying the charges as they become due and payable in terms of this agreement.
 The Customer may not withhold payment for any reason.

-- Please note that Maru Telecoms will not entertain any Billing Dispute based on unauthorised use of the services or on unauthorised use of the services by a third party, it being your responsibility to safeguard access to the services which you receive and to use them in the manner set out in the terms and conditions applicable thereto.
+- Please note that Maru Africa will not entertain any Billing Dispute based on unauthorised use of the services or on unauthorised use of the services by a third party, it being your responsibility to safeguard access to the services which you receive and to use them in the manner set out in the terms and conditions applicable thereto.

 Customer’s obligations to first use this Procedure